berkeley-cs61as/markdown-courseware/textbook/chapter20 9 - Mutable Data and Vectors/section05 Vectors.md

 <div class="mc">
 <strong>Test Your Understanding</strong><br><br>

 Write a function <code>vector-addup</code> that takes in a vector of numbers and returns the sum of all the numbers.
-Test it out in STk to check your answer.
+Test it out in the Racket interpreter to check your answer.
 </div>

 ## Vectors vs. Lists